isbecker/isbecker/README.md

 # Hello, I'm Ian 👋

-As an experienced software engineer with a deep passion for distributed systems, cloud technologies, and open-source software.
-I've made my mark by innovating, optimizing, and leading in various technology domains.
+As an experienced software engineer with a deep passion for distributed systems, cloud technologies, and open-source software, I've made my mark by innovating, optimizing, and leading in various technology domains.
 My expertise in C, C#, Python, and Java, combined with a strong foundation in Linux and Android OS, allows me to craft efficient and secure software solutions.

 ## Curent Projects